robocorp/template-extended-producer-consumer/README.md

 # Extended Producer-Consumer Robot Framework template

 Robot Framework template implementing a Producer-Consumer model using custom libraries and resources.
-This combines two already existing templates, such as "Extended Robot Framework template" and "Producer-consumer model template" into one.
+This combines two already existing templates, such as the "Extended Robot Framework template" and "Producer-consumer model template", into one.

 It features the following:
-- Producer-Consumer model: one task produce work and another consumes it.
+- Producer-Consumer model: one task produces work and another consumes it.
-- An optional additional Step which reports the Consumer results.
+- An optional additional third Step which reports the Consumer results.
 - Item-level validation and error handling.
 - Extended robot structure comprising the following:
   - Custom Python libraries placed in the [*libraries*](./libraries/) directory.
   - Custom reusable RF resources and variables file placed in [*resources*](./resources/).
   - Optional (setup) scripts to be ran before the robot starts in [*bin*](./bin/).
+    (**rcc** only)
-  - Locally mocked Work Items and environment JSON file to customize the run and simulate the Control Room behavior in [*devdata*](./devdata/).
+  - Locally mocked Work Items and environment variables JSON files, to customize the run and simulate the Control Room behavior, in [*devdata*](./devdata/).

 ## Use-case

-This robot template is particularly useful for complex scenarios where you need to split bigger robots into maintainable files and structure the code, resources and any additional library or executable script accordingly.
+This robot template is particularly useful for complex scenarios where you need to split bigger robots into smaller maintainable files and structure the code, resources and any additional library or executable script accordingly.

-Beside its extended modular structure, it provides the boilerplate to work with Work Items, while leveraging their parallelization support and retry mechanism right in Control Room.
+Beside its extended modular structure, it provides the boilerplate to work with Work Items locally, while leveraging their parallelization support and retry mechanism right in Control Room.

 ## Tasks